All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 NASH and Liver Inflammation

-The SYNERGY-NASH trial provided some of the most striking anti-inflammatory data for any metabolic medication.
+The combined effect-NASH trial provided some of the most striking anti-inflammatory data for any metabolic medication.
 Tirzepatide resolved NASH (non-alcoholic steatohepatitis) without worsening fibrosis in up to 74% of patients at the highest dose .
 NASH is a condition defined by liver inflammation, and this resolution rate demonstrates that Zepbound can effectively extinguish organ-specific inflammation.

 Participants also showed significant reductions in liver fat content, liver enzymes (ALT and AST), and markers of liver fibrosis.
 For the millions of Americans living with NAFLD or NASH, these results are particularly meaningful .